alus-it/AirNavigator/release/README.txt

 HOW IT WORKS

-Once started, the program will ask the user to select a flight plan then it will process data from the integrated GPS receiver.
+Once started, the program will display the main menu where the user can select a flight plan then, starting the navigation, the program will process data from the integrated GPS receiver.
 The HSI will give visual indications to the next way point until the final destination is reached.

 INSTALLATION